 In this figure, the two upper figures are spectra that were taken over the first and last 0.3 seconds of the sound file.
 The spectrogram (lower figure) shows time on the x axis, frequency on the vertical axis, and sound level (on a decibel scale) in false colour (blue is weak, red is strong).
 In the spectra, note the harmonics, which appear as equally spaced components (vertical lines).
 In the spectrogram, the harmonics appear as horizontal lines.
 Note that the pitch doesn't change, so the frequencies of the spectral lines are constant.
 However the power of every harmonic increases with time, so the sound becomes louder.
 The higher harmonics increase more than do the lower, which makes the timbre 'brassier' or brighter, and also makes it louder.
 (To re-emphasise our point about loudness: over this crescendo, the fundamental increases by only 8 dB, but the ninth and some higher harmonics—in the sensitive range of your ear—increase by more than 45 dB.)

 An interesting point about loudness in brass instruments.
 In acoustics, we are usually interested in cases in which the amplitude of the sound pressure wave is only a tiny fraction of atmospheric pressure.
 Consequently, the medium (air) behaves linearly for such waves, which simplifies the mathematics considerably.
 For example, a sound of 120 dB is painfully loud, but it corresponds to a sound pressure of only 20 Pa, or 0.0002 atmospheres.
-At the position where the viola player is complaining about the pain in her ears from the trumpets behind her, the sound level is not at 120 dB.
+At the position where the viola player is complaining about the pain in her ears from the trumpets behind her, the sound level is probably still below 120 dB.

 However, inside the narrow bore of the instrument, the sound pressure is much higher, for two reasons.
 First, it is concentrated in a small cross sectional area, instead of spread out over a much larger area outside the instrument.
 Second, most of the sound inside the instrument is reflected at the ends to provide the standing waves we have discussed above.
 So the pressure inside a brass instrument can be a substantial fraction of atmospheric pressure, and so the medium can behave in a non-linear way.
-This can produce a shock wave in the instrument, which results not only in the conversion of power from low frequency to high, but also to the production of frequencies that are not harmonic.
+This can produce a shock wave in the instrument, which results not only in the conversion of power from low frequency to high, but also in the production of frequencies that are not harmonic.
 This phenomenon was analysed formally by Mico Hirschberg and colleagues (1996, JASA, 99, 1754-58).
-It is stronger in instruments with long, narrow sections of bore (trumpets and trombones) than in others (flugelhorn or tuba.
-Some scientists associate the onset of the shock wave with what some brass players refer to as the sizzle point.
+It is stronger in instruments with long, narrow sections of bore (trumpets and trombones) than in others (flugelhorn or tuba).
+Some scientists associate the onset of the shock wave with what some brass players refer to as cuivré or the sizzle point.
 (Here is a video showing the emergence of the shock wave.)

 While talking about decibels, we should mention that spectra are usually shown on a decibel scale.
 (See What is a decibel?)
 This means that one notices easily on the spectrum a harmonic that is say 20 dB weaker than the fundamental, even though it has 10 times less pressure and 100 times less power.
 What is important is that your ear notices it too, because of the frequency dependence referred to above.
 However, it is much more difficult to notice the presence of harmonics if you look at the waveform: for this reason, an oscilloscope is only of limited use.